 Florence orbits the sun every 859 days (2.35 years), coming as close as 1.02 AU and reaching as far as 2.52 AU from the sun.
-Florence is about 4.9 kilometers in diameter, making it larger than most asteroids, comparable in size to the San Francisco Bay.
+Florence is about 4.9 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the San Francisco Bay.

 Florence's orbit is 0.04 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Florence has 4 close approaches predicted in the coming decades: